Backcourt guides Raptors to 3-2 series lead

 Raptors forward DeMarre Carroll was helped off the court with an injury with 1:16 to play in the third quarter after crashing to the floor beneath Toronto’s offensive basket.

-Carroll, who had six points, six rebounds and four personal fouls in 26 minutes, did not return because of a contusion on his left wrist.
+Carroll, who had six points, six rebounds and four personal fouls in 26 minutes, did not return because of a contusion on his left hand.
 Casey said X-rays were negative.

 Heat forward Luol Deng, who had four points, left the game in the second half with a wrist injury.
 Spoelstra did not know the extent of the injury.
 He said it was X-rayed and that there would be an MRI on Thursday.